-The most basic expectation any parent has when using an early childhood education service is that their child will come home alive and unharmed at the end of the day.
+The most basic expectation every parent has when using an early childhood service is that their child will come home alive and unharmed at the end of the day.

 However, this is the situation: The Ministry of Education acknowledges limitations on its involvement in making sure children are safe.